mozilla-services/socorro/docs/development/glossary/index.rst

 minidump_stackwalk program are stored.
 The actual files are stored with a .jsonz extension.

-**Priority job**: A reprocessing request (see ``Reprocessing``) that has higher priority.
-The order of processing is: Priority, Standard, Reprocess, Priority.
+**Priority job**: A processing request (similar ``Reprocessing``) that has higher priority.
+The order of processing across all queues is: Priority, Standard, Reprocess, Priority.
 One crash from each at a time.
 Then it reverses the order and goes through those four again.
 And reverses again.
 Rinse and repeat.

 **Processor**: the Socorro application in charge of applying minidump_stackwalk to queued jobs.
 See :ref:`processor-chapter`